ResearchComputing/Documentation/Job-Tools.md

 When running jobs on research computing resources, there may be times where you like more information on the job you are running.
 In this tutorial, we will be showcasing several tools within research computing resources that provide in-depth information on jobs.

 ## Getting information using squeue
-The simplest tool you can utilize when needed to obtain information about your job is via the `squeue` command.
+The simplest tool you can utilize when needed to obtain information about your job is through the `squeue` command.
 The `squeue` command pulls up information on all jobs pending or running on the cluster.

 The `squeue` command will print out the _job ID, partition, username, job status, number of nodes the job is utilizing,_ and _name of the node_ that the job is running on for all jobs queued or running within Slurm by default.
 To specify only jobs that you are running use the `--user` flag.
 Type: